Terry Tate: Office Linebacker: 2008 U.S. presidential election

-ESPN's Mayne Street

-In a 2008 episode of Kenny Mayne's ESPN parody program Mayne Street, Tate appears to defend anchor Stuart Scott from an intrusion on his lunch break by an individual touring ESPN headquarters.
-Tate then reminds Mayne that people on his tour groups should not bother "the franchise" (Scott), and that this was discussed in a previous staff meeting.

 2016 U.S. presidential election

 During the 2016 U.S. presidential election, Funny or Die produced an altered version of the 2005 video of Donald Trump's lewd remarks to Billy Bush about women that had surfaced during the campaign.
 In the video, Terry Tate tackles a body double actor portraying Trump in response to Trump's remarks and tells Trump that's how he makes America great.
 He then turns to Bush and tells him he's fired.

-2022 Hellmann's Super Bowl ad

-This was a crossover commercial with Jerod Mayo and Terry Tate working the Hellmann's company customer phone support line.